PygmalionAI/data-toolbox/README.md

-# 11b's /wAIfu/ Toolbox
+# data-toolbox

-**Note**: This is a _very_ early work-in-progress.
-Expect the unexpected.

-If you're interested in the project's current status, please take a look at the [ROADMAP](./ROADMAP.md) instead, or join the Matrix server for more frequent updates.

-## Summary

-As of the moment I'm writing this, the roadmap for the project's prototype model is basically:

-- Build a dataset
-- Fine-tune a pre-trained language model on that dataset
-- Play around, observe behavior and identify what's subpar
-- Adjust dataset accordingly as to try and address the relevant shortcomings
-- Repeat.

-This repository is where I'm versioning all the code I've written to accomplish the above.

-In short, here's how it works:
+This repository contains the implementation of our data munging code.

+**Note:** Not very well documented at the moment.
+Still need to implement automatic downloading of data files and document how to install the project with PDM.

+## How does it work?

+In short, it takes raw data from several different sources and parses it.
+From there, we can quickly experiment with different ways of formatting or augmenting the parsed data to generate a final representation, ready to be used as training data for our models.

+The general data flow goes something like this:

-- We start off with raw datasets (see [/waifu/datasets/](./waifu/datasets/)).
+- We start off with raw datasets (see [./toolbox/datasets/](./toolbox/datasets/))
   - These are basically classes reponsible for giving us raw data.
 They might, for example, download a `.zip` off the internet, unzip it, read a `.json` file from in there and then return its contents.
-- Modules then make use of these datasets ([/waifu/modules/](./waifu/modules/)).
+- Modules then make use of these datasets ([./toolbox/modules/](./toolbox/modules/))
-  - These are heavily inspired by the papers that introduced LaMDA and BlenderBot3 (and their relevant supporting papers as well).
+  - These are heavily inspired by the papers that introduced LaMDA and BlenderBot3 (and their relevant supporting papers)
-  - In general, each module is responsible for using a dataset as an input, and processing that data down into text that will be used in the fine-tuning process.
+  - In general, each module is responsible for using a dataset as an input, and processing that data down into episodes, which will then be formatted into a proper dataset to be used in the fine-tuning process.
-- A final data file is produced by concatenating the outputs of all the modules.
-This file is used as an input for the fine-tuning process.

-Here's how I do that:

-## Building the data file(s)
+## Building a training dataset

-The final data file is created with the [build_dataset.py](./waifu/scripts/build_dataset.py) script:
+The final data file is created with the [build_dataset.py](./toolbox/scripts/build_dataset.py) script:

 ```
-$ ./waifu/scripts/build_dataset.py --help
+$ ./toolbox/scripts/build_dataset.py --help
 usage: build_dataset.py [-h] [-o OUTPUT_NAME] [-m MODULES] [-p PRINT] [-v]

 options: